blzby1/yomama-rewrite/src/md/home.md

 ## Features

-- :hammer: Minecraft: Currently in development; will have the ability to join external servers (except Hypixel, they don't allow web clients)
+- :hammer: Minecraft: Currently in development; Server is on its way!, to get access the server fill out this form ->[bit.ly/3tWAyDL](http://bit.ly/3tWAyDL) these will be read everyday.
 - :video_game: [Games](/games): **WATERMELON GAME HAS BEEN ADDED!!!**
 - :speech_balloon: Chat: Currently in development; will probably end up having multiple chat rooms, depends how motivated I am to make a good app
 - :newspaper: [Docs](/docs) - new credits page if you care about that